passiv/snaptrade-sdks/docs/recommended-endpoints-to-get-started.md

 Tips:

-- Syncing may not be instant upon initial brokerage connection for some brokerages, make use of the ACCOUNT_TRANSACTIONS_INITIAL_UPDATE webhook to be notified exactly when all transactions have been loaded for an account
+- Syncing may not be instant upon initial brokerage connection for some brokerages, make use of the ACCOUNT_TRANSACTIONS_INITIAL_UPDATE webhook to be notified exactly when all transactions have been loaded for an account.
+See [our docs on webhooks](/docs/webhooks) for more information.